Takafuly/mobeos/README.md

-### :point_right: This starter repo has moved to the [ionic-team/starters](https://github.com/ionic-team/starters/tree/master/ionic-angular/official/super) repo! :point_left:
+### Main

+This is a repo for the MOBEOS toolkit a mobile app toolkit for the EOS Blockchain